Voice controlled Knowledge base application with Azure Cognitive Services

 Question answering is commonly used to build conversational client applications, which include social media applications, chat bots, and speech-enabled desktop applications.
 Several new features have been added including enhanced relevance using a deep learning ranker, precise answers, and end-to-end region support.
 Source

-Basically this sample application provides an interface which listens first a question from user and after that converts speech to text.
-Next answer is searched from the Knowledge Base by question text.
-Lastly when answer is found from the Knowledge Base answer will be read loud for the user.
+Basically this sample application provides an interface that listens first a question from the user and after that converts speech to text.
+The next answer is searched from the Knowledge Base by question text.
+Lastly when the answer is found in the Knowledge Base answer will be read aloud for the user.

 Let's start

-Azure Cognitive Service is a heart of this solution and it provides Speech and Question Answering services.
+Azure Cognitive Service is the heart of this solution and it provides Speech and Question Answering services.

 1. Create Cognitive Service via Azure Portal or CLI